Strong Approximation of Stochastic Allen-Cahn Equation with White Noise: Numerical Experiments

 where

 is a sequence of independent centered Gaussian random variable.
 Thus

 where $\{\zeta_k\}_{k\in \zz_N}$ is a sequence of independent normally distributed random variables.

-To simulate an approximate exact solution, we perform the full discretization by $N=512$ for the dimension of spectral Galerkin approximation and by $\tau=2^{-13}$ for the temporal step size of the scheme \eqref{full}.
-The expectation is approximated from the average of $200$ sample paths.
+To simulate a reference solution, we perform the full discretization by $N=512$ for the dimension of spectral Galerkin approximation and by $\tau=2^{-13}$ for the temporal step size of the scheme \eqref{full}.
+The expectation is approximated from the average of $1000$ sample paths.
 To simulate the temporal strong convergence rate of the scheme \eqref{full}, we take the step size by $\tau=2^{-i}$ with $i=7,8,9,10$.